 Instamojo Technologies, the Bengaluru based payments, commerce and small business lending platform, has acquired GetMeAShop to strengthen its non-payment business verticals.
-The cash and stock transaction, valued at $5 million, will also see GetMeAShop owner Times Internet invest in Instamojo and hold a board seat at the company.
+The cash and stock transaction, valued at $5 million, also saw GMAS owner Times Internet invest in Instamojo and hold a board seat at the company.

 GetMeAShop is a digital commerce enabler for MSMEs (medium and small enterprises).
 With the acquisition, Bengaluru-based Instamojo Technologies expects to double its revenues from non-payment business verticals, including SaaS for commerce and lending to 40% over the next three years, the company said in a statement.